Hanover Weeding Services

 Contact Hanover's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Proper weed debris management in Hanover is essential for environmental protection and compliance with state regulations.
-The town’s Department of Public Works oversees specialized weed disposal, requiring healthy weeds to be placed in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Proper weed debris management in Hanover is essential for environmental protection and compliance with state and local regulations.
+The Department of Public Works (DPW) oversees specialized weed disposal, requiring healthy weeds to be placed in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty 6 mil plastic and sent to landfill—never composted.
 Diseased plants are quarantined for controlled disposal, and seedy weeds require careful containment to prevent spread.
 Soil clods and rocks should be coordinated through the Transfer Station.
-Yard waste is accepted in biodegradable paper bags only, with woody weeds limited to 4-foot lengths and <50 lbs per bundle, tied with biodegradable twine.
-The Transfer Station operates on a permit and fee basis, with seasonal hours.
-Finished municipal compost is available for soil improvement and restoration projects, distributed in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains, as this can violate MS4 requirements and threaten local water quality.
+Yard waste is accepted in biodegradable paper bags only (no plastic per MassDEP), with woody weeds limited to 4-foot bundles, <50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on set hours and may require permits or fees.
+Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.

 Hanover Department of Public Works